 The structure of our analysis is the following.
-We start with an arbitrary consumers expectations on the size of sales, which results in an increased willingness to pay for the good which we call the "network effect".
-This is described in section 2.
-Given an expected market size and the implied network effect, the leader and the n - 1 followers play the standard quantity leadership game.
-In section 3 the non-cooperative equilibrium production levels for all firms are computed as functions of the expected size of the market.
-In section 4 we characterize the fulfilled expectations equilibrium, defined by the requirement that actual sales are equal to expected sales.
-In section 5 we determine the incentives of the leader to invite entry and give away his proprietary technology.
+We start with an arbitrary consumers expectations on the size of sales, which results in an increased willingness to pay for the good which we call the 'network effect'.
+This is described in Section 2.
+Given an expected market size and the implied network effect, the leader and the n-1 followers play the standard quantity leadership game.
+In Section 3 the non-cooperative equilibrium production levels for all firms are computed as functions of the expected size of the market.
+In Section 4 we characterize the fulfilled expectations equilibrium, defined by the requirement that actual sales are equal to expected sales.
+In Section 5 we determine the incentives of the leader to invite entry and give away his proprietary technology.
 This is done through the comparison of fulfilled expectations equilibria with differing numbers of active firms.
-Section 6 discusses two extensions of the basic result of invitations to entry when there are strong network externalities holds when the postentry competition is Cournot.
-In section 7, we discuss the alternative interpretation of our model as describing a non-cooperative equilibrium across two complementary markets.
+Section 6 discusses two extensions of the basic model.
+The first extension introduces uncertainty.
+The second extension shows that the basic result of invitations to entry when there are strong network externalities holds when the post-entry competition is Cournot.
+In Section 7, we discuss the alternative interpretation of our model as describing a non-cooperative equilibrium across two complementary markets.
 Section 8 discusses licensing.
 Section 9 contains concluding remarks.